-Pashupatinath: We begin our sightseeing tour with a visit to Pashupatinath Temple.
+Pashupatinath: You will begin your sightseeing tour with a visit to Pashupatinath Temple.
 Pashupatinath temple is dedicated to Hindu deity Lord Shiva and is regarded as the most sacred Hindu shrine in Nepal.
 Here you can witness cremation ritual of Hindus at ‘Aryaghat’, the cremation area of the temple.
-Boudhanath: Bouddhanath huge dome shaped stupa, stands as largest Buddhist shrine of South Asia.
-The ancient colossal chortens was built in the 6th century A.D. by King Man Deb.
-It rests on a series of three terraces and from the bird's eye view it takes the relevant shape or of a lotus flower which indeed remains a very holy object for all the devout Buddhists of the world.
-The chortens is surrounded by a circular market, which forms a part of Tibet town.
-In this case, also the four pairs of the Buddha's eyes give a vivid flash to the four cardinal directions, meaning to keep a diligent watch over the people and their commitments all day all night.
-The chortens embraces the authentic philosophy of Mahayana the faith of which is known as Lamaism in Sikkim, Ladakh, Bhutan and Tibet.
-Kathmandu Durbar Square: Listed as one of the eight Cultural World Heritage sites by UNESCO, Kathmandu Durbar Square is a cluster of ancient temples, palaces, courtyards and streets that date back to the 12th to 18th centuries.
+Boudhanath: Bouddhanath, a huge dome shaped stupa, stands as the largest Buddhist shrine of South Asia.
+The ancient colossal chorten is considered to have built in 6th century A.D.
+It rests on a series of three terraces and from the bird's eye view it takes the relevant shape of a lotus flower which indeed remains a very holy object for all the devout Buddhists round the world.
+The chorten is surrounded by a circular market, which forms a part of town.
+The four pairs of the Buddha's eyes give a vivid flash to the four cardinal directions, meaning to keep a vigilant watch over the people and their commitments all day all night.
+The chorten embraces the authentic philosophy of Mahayana faith popularly known as Lamaism in Sikkim, Ladakh, Bhutan and Tibet.
+Kathmandu Durbar Square: Listed as one of the eight Cultural World Heritage sites by UNESCO, Kathmandu Durbar Square is a cluster of ancient temples, palaces, courtyards and streets that date back to 12th-18th centuries.
 The square is known to be the social, religious and urban focal point of the Capital City.
-The Palace Complex was the Royal Nepalese residence until the 19th century and is the site of important ceremonies, such as the coronation of the Nepalese monarch.
+The Palace Complex was the Royal residence until the 19th century and was the site of important ceremonies, such as the coronation of the Nepali monarch.
 The palace is decorated with elaborately-carved wooden windows and panels.
-It houses King Tribhuvan Memorial Museum and the Mahendra Museum.
-Kathmandu Durbar Square was where the city’s Kings were once crowned and legitimized, and from where they ruled (Durbar means ‘Palace’).
-As such, the square remains the traditional heart of the old town and Kathmandu’s most spectacular legacy of traditional architecture. .
+It houses King Tribhuvan Memorial Museum and Mahendra Museum.
+The square has remained as the traditional heart of the old town and Kathmandu’s most spectacular legacy of traditional architecture. .

 After your breakfast, you will be transferred to Bhaktapur Durbar Square.
-Spread over an area of 6.88 sq km, 12 km south-east of Kathmandu, Bhaktapur or Bhadgaon showcases the splendour of the Golden Age of Nepali art and architecture.
-Built by King Anand Dev Malla in the 9th century, the city was declared a UNESCO World Heritage Site 1979.
+Spread over an area of 6.88 sq km, 12 km south-east of Kathmandu, Bhaktapur or Bhadgaon showcases the splendor of the Golden Age of Nepali art and architecture.
+Built by King Anand Dev Malla in 9th century, the city was declared a UNESCO World Heritage Site in 1979.
 It has remained a model for heritage conservation since then.
-At the Bhaktapur Durbar Square, you will find many fine examples of sculpture, woodcarving and pagodas dedicated to different gods and goddesses – the Nyatapol & Dattaraya Temples, Golden Gate, Palace of 55 windows etc.
+At Bhaktapur Durbar Square, you will find many fine examples of sculpture, woodcarving and pagodas dedicated to different gods and goddesses – the Nyatapol & Dattaraya Temples, Golden Gate, Palace of 55 windows etc..

-Today you will meet you road captain who will be with you entire the biking tour and he will give a short briefing about the safety and proceed during your tour on a motorbike.
-As next day you need to ride you motorbikes towards the Syabru besi which is around 120 km from Kathmandu so after road captain finished his briefing program, there will be a test drive program around Kathmandu..
+Today you will meet you road captain who will be with you throughout the entire biking tour and he will brief about the safety and proceed during your tour on a motorbike.
+As you need to ride you motorbikes towards the Syabrubesi which is around 120 km from Kathmandu the next day, there will be a test drive program around Kathmandu after the briefing program..

 Enjoy a steep winding descent to Trishuli with the beautiful scenery to match and ride along rolling hills, deep forests, and flowing streams.
-Negotiate traffic out of the Kathmandu city to the Ring Road cross section - Balaju.
+Negotiate traffic out of the Kathmandu city to the Ring Road cross section at Balaju.
 From here, follow the Nagarjun highway to Kakani with the winding and narrow forested road.
 From here it is a steep winding descent till Trishuli but the scenery is fantastic.
-Deep forested areas, with clear flowing streams and waterfalls provide visitors of what Nepal is all about.
+Deep forested areas, with clear flowing streams and waterfalls provide visitors with what Nepal is all about.
 The beauty of the area is not easily forgotten.
-The rolling hills, the trishuli river, ethnic villages, suspension bridges all make it a very interesting ride.
+The rolling hills, the Trishuli river, ethnic villages, suspension bridges all make it a very interesting ride.
 Here we stop for the lunch.
 After lunch head north and continue ride to Dhunche.
-From here steep descend on a winding and snaky trail till Syabrubesi.
+From here is steep descend on a winding and snaky trail till Syabrubesi.
 Upon arrival at Syabrubesi, check in to the lodge.
 Rest of the day is free to relax or explore around the village.
-Overnight at the Lodge .
+Overnight at the Lodge..

 Head towards Lhasa and on the way ride along picturesque trail of the turquoise colored Lake Yamdrok.
-Overnight at the Lhasa .
+Overnight at Lhasa..

-Ride to the majestic Potala Palace and Drepung Monastery, and observe intricate Tibetan art while listening to ancient Buddhist chantings Overnight at the Lhasa .
+Ride to the majestic Potala Palace and Drepung Monastery, and observe intricate Tibetan art while listening to ancient Buddhist chanting.
+Overnight at Lhasa..

-Ride the vastness of Tibetan landscape, the highest plateau in the World, with breathtaking panorama of beautiful Himalayan range.
-Overnight at the Kyirong .
+Ride the vastness of Tibetan landscape, the highest plateau in the World with breathtaking panorama of beautiful Himalayan range.
+Overnight at the Kerung..

-Cross Nepal-Tibet Friendship Bridge and ride towards Trishuli/Nuwakot.
-Overnight at the Hotel in Trishuli/Nuwakot .
+Cross Nepal-China Friendship Bridge and ride towards Trishuli/Nuwakot.
+Overnight at the Hotel in Trishuli/Nuwakot..

 After breakfast, ride towards Kathmandu which takes around 3 hrs and check in to the hotel.
-Later on, handover the bikes and farewell dinner as a celebration of event successful. .
+Later on, handover the bikes, at the end of the day farewell dinner as a celebration of the event success. .

 Free till departure.
 Our representative will escort you to the International Airport for onward destination..